-Mr. Washburne is a Texas-based investor who has a long history of heading successful businesses.
-Most recently, he was the President and CEO of Charter Holdings, a private real estate investment company based in Dallas.
-Mr. Washburne co-founded and co-owned M Crowd Restaurant Group, which owns and operates restaurants around the U.S. He also served as the President and Managing Director of Highland Park Village in Dallas, an internationally recognized destination shopping center that has been recognized as a National Historic Landmark.
+Before leading OPIC, Mr. Washburne had a distinguished career as a Texas-based investor with a long history of heading successful businesses.
+Most recently, he was the President and CEO of Charter Holdings, an investment company based in Dallas, involved in restaurants, real estate, and private equity around the U.S. He also served as the President and Managing Director of Highland Park Village in Dallas.

-Over the course of his career, Mr. Washburne has served on the board and loan committees of several banks, infrastructure, construction, and manufacturing businesses.
+Over the course of his career, Mr. Washburne has served on the boards of banks, infrastructure, construction, and manufacturing businesses.
 As a real estate investor, he acquired and developed a wide range of properties, from office buildings and warehouses to shopping centers and land developments.

 Mr. Washburne has spent a great deal of time in Africa.
-He recently funded the construction of a new k-12 school for 300 children in Zambia’s capital, Lusaka.
+His family recently funded the construction of a new K-12 school for 300 as well as a health clinic children in Zambia’s capital, Lusaka.